awsdocs/aws-systems-manager-user-guide/doc_source/verify-agent-signature.md

    If the fingerprint doesn't match, don't install the agent\.
 Contact AWS Support\.

-1. If you're using GPG to verify the installer package, download the signature file according to your instance's architecture and operating system if you have not already done so\.
+1. If you're using GPG to verify the installer package, download the signature file according to your instance's architecture and operating system if you haven't already done so\.
 RPM packages already contain the needed signature for RPM verification\.

 1. Verify the installer package signature\.
 Be sure to replace the *signature\-filename* and *agent\-download\-filename* with the values you specified when downloading the signature file and agent\.